runspired/rfcs/text/0000-ember-cli-platforms.md

     /<type>[-<name>]
 ```

-These "addons" function differently from normal addons.
-Instead of code in the app overriding or importing
+These "addons" function differently from normal addons, and would be prefixed with `-platform-`.
-code from the addon, the addon take precedence.
-This let's you selectively replace or add entire modules
+Instead of code in the app overriding or importing code from the addon, the addon would
-as needed.
+take precedence.
+This let's you selectively replace or add entire modules as needed.

-You can import the `app` version of a module into the addon.
+You can import the corresponding `app` version of a module into the platform addon.

 ```js
 import Foo from '<project-name>/routes/foo';